BGI-Qingdao/TGS-GapCloser/README.md

 ## Output

 - your-prefix.scaff_seq
-    - this is the final sequence after gap filling
+    - this is the final assembly after gap filling
 - your-prefix.gap_fill_details
-    - details about how the final sequence was assemblied
+    - details about how the final assembly was assemblied

 ### format of your-prefix.gap_fill_details

-#### a example :
+#### an example:

 ```
 >scaffold_1